 Sir Reginald thought it was a good idea to encourage government ministers and the farming press to talk to each other informally through an agricultural reporters’ organisation.

-Informal lunches in agreeable London locations became a central feature of Guild activities, largely for the benefit of full-time farming correspondents on national newspapers such as The Times, Daily Express, Daily Mail, Daily Telegraph and the like.
+When that vision became reality, the first members of the Guild’s council picked up on the theme – but added a social element.
+Informal lunches in London became a key feature of Guild activities, largely for the benefit of full-time farming correspondents on national newspapers such as The Times, Daily Express, Daily Mail, and Daily Telegraph.

 For the leading politicians invited to attend, including Government agriculture ministers and other influential people, it was an efficient way of giving informal briefings to journalists on policies and priorities.

-Early meetings of the Guild’s management Council were held in the Farmers Club located in Whitehall amidst Government buildings and overlooking the River Thames.
-The club is now the Guild’s registered address and remains the Council’s regular meeting place between virtual meetings online.
+Early meetings of the Guild’s management council were held in the Farmers Club, located in Whitehall amidst Government buildings and overlooking the River Thames.
+The club is now the Guild’s registered address and remains the council’s regular meeting place between virtual meetings online.

 In 1957, the Guild accepted its one hundredth member; 30 years later, membership exceeded 500.

 Associate membership was created to accommodate those in commercial communications – press and public relations – who did not earn their livelihood ‘wholly or mainly’ by agricultural journalism, as the rules required.

-There is a popular and effective professional development programme and an increasing number of professional awards. ,
+There is a popular and effective professional development programme and an increasing number of professional awards.

 Proceeds from IFAJ Congress 2014, organised and hosted by the Guild in Scotland, has resulted in a legacy fund that will also help with journalists’ professional development.